integritee-network/book/src/what_for.md

 ![signer](./fig/substraTEE-signer.svg)

-One flavour of substraTEE is a RPC client for substrate that runs a state transition function (STF) within a TEE (Intel SGX).
+One flavour of Integritee is a RPC client for substrate that runs a state transition function (STF) within a TEE (Intel SGX).

 Main feature: trusted hardware custodian of your private keys